 Woodbury is a larger medium-sized city located in the state of Minnesota.
-With a population of 67,855 people and 11 constituent neighborhoods, Woodbury is the tenth largest community in Minnesota.
+With a population of 75,102 people and 15 constituent neighborhoods, Woodbury is the eighth largest community in Minnesota.

-Woodbury is a decidedly white-collar city, with fully 90.05% of the workforce employed in white-collar jobs, well above the national average.
+Woodbury is a decidedly white-collar city, with fully 87.70% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Woodbury is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Woodbury who work in management occupations (15.99%), sales jobs (11.97%), and office and administrative support (11.43%).
+There are especially a lot of people living in Woodbury who work in management occupations (17.71%), office and administrative support (10.61%), and sales jobs (10.50%).

 Also of interest is that Woodbury has more people living here who work in computers and math than 95% of the places in the US.

-Woodbury is a somewhat ethnically-diverse city.
+Woodbury is a very ethnically-diverse city.
 The people who call Woodbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodbury residents report their race to be White, followed by Asian.
-Important ancestries of people in Woodbury include Irish, Norwegian, English, and Swedish.
+Important ancestries of people in Woodbury include German, Irish, Norwegian, Swedish, and English.

 The most common language spoken in Woodbury is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.